kimsQ/rc/docs/content/typography.md

 ## Global settings

-Bootstrap sets basic global display, typography, and link styles.
+sets basic global display, typography, and link styles.
 Specifically, we:

 - Use a [native font stack](/content/reboot/#native-font-stack) that selects the best `font-family` for each OS and device.
 - Use the `$font-family-base`, `$font-size-base`, and `$line-height-base` attributes as our typographic base applied to the `<body>`.